 The length of the period of compensatory rest is granted, as follows:

 If work is done on Sunday, the worker is entitled to his normal remuneration unless they are entitled to receive overtime.
-Overtime worked on Sundays and holidays are paid at double time.
+Overtime worked on Sundays are paid at double time.

 Employees are entitled to the following 10 national holidays per year with pay:

 - Jan.
 1: New Year’s Day

 An employee who is required to work on a holiday is entitled to compensatory time.
 Overtime worked on holidays is paid at double time.
 If employees work fewer than four hours on a holiday, they are entitled to a half-day of compensatory time, if more than four hours, a full day of compensatory time.
 Compensatory time must be taken within six weeks of holiday work.

 When a public holiday falls on a weekend, employees are entitled to an additional day off, which is typically the first working day following the public holiday.

 The catch-up rest must coincide with the employee’s normal day of activity.
 The catch-up rest may therefore not coincide with a normal day of inactivity or with a rest day granted if the normal working time limits are exceeded or in the context of a reduction in working time.